SamWindell/Signet/docs/usage.md

 Print this help message and exit

 `--help-all`
-Print help message for all subcommands
+Print help message for all commands

 ## gain
 #### Description:
-GainCommand: changes the volume of the file(s).
+Gain: changes the volume of the file(s).

 #### Usage:
 gain `[OPTIONS] gain`